-No change in historic operation of unit anticipated

-Not determined at this time

-Overfire air
+OV Overfire air

-Repower unit
+RP Repower unit

-Slagging

-Selective noncatalytic reduction
+SN Selective noncatalytic reduction

-Selective catalytic reduction
+SR Selective catalytic reduction

-Steam injection
+STM Steam injection

-Decrease utilization - rely on energy conservation and/or improved efficiency
+UE Decrease utilization - rely on energy conservation and/or improved efficiency

-Not applicable

-Other (specify in SCHEDULE 7)
+OT Other (specify in SCHEDULE 7)

-Burner out of service

-Currently meeting standard

-No plans to control

-Seeking revision of government regulation
+SE Seeking revision of government regulation

+ND Not determined at this time

+NP No plans to control

+NA Not applicable

 For line 8b, What is your proposed strategy for complying with the most stringent nitrogen oxide regulation?
-If the boiler is not in compliance with Federal, State and local regulations as they relate to nitrogen oxide control, select up to three proposed compliance strategies from Table 14 above.
+Identify up to three strategies from Table 14 that are planned to be used to address Federal, State or local regulations as they relate to nitrogen oxide control.